Kenta Izumi: Party leadership

 In the 2022 House of Councilors election, where the CDP took a policy focused approach, the party lost six seats, and in terms of proportional representation, received less votes than Nippon Ishin no Kai.
 There were calls within the party for Izumi to resign as leader, but he blunted these, deciding to stay on.
 Izumi also revamped his executive council, bringing on Katsuya Okada as secretary-general, Akira Nagatsuma as chairman of the Policy Research Council, and Jun Azumi as chairman of the National Relations Committee, all experienced politicians who assisted the Democratic Party of Japan and served in the 2009-2012 governments.
 In addition, the party switched from its prior policy focused approach to returning to confrontation with the government, and began to cooperate in the Diet with Nippon Ishin no Kai.

 In September 2022, he also re-established the "NEXT Cabinet" system of naming government ministers for a possible CDP lead government.
 His named appointments were a mix of former ministers of the DPJ governments as well as younger members of the party, including Akira Nagatsuma becoming Chief Cabinet Secretary, and Kōichirō Genba being named as the Minister for Foreign Affairs.
 Five of the thirteen named were women.

+The 2023 by-elections saw the party struggle further, as the party lost all five constituencies including an independent it had supported.
+More calls for resignation led to him promising that if the party didn't win over 150 seats in the next general election, he'd resign as leader.
+Later by-elections in October saw the victory of Hajime Hirota in the Tokushima-Kōchi at-large district, marking Izumi's first win in a by-election.

+The 2024 by-elections saw the CDP sweep all four elections, resulting in a perfect victory.
+As his term expired in late 2024, he expressed interest in running again, but struggled to gather endorsements.
+Ichiro Ozawa, who had backed Izumi in the previous election, had disputed with Izumi over party appointments while he was in office.
+Yoshihiko Noda also ran using a similar platform appealing to centrist and conservative elements, which undermined Izumi's own support base.
+Four candidates including Izumi ran, but Izumi struggled to gather support.
+He ended up placing third, and did not make it to the second round of voting.
+Izumi commented that "I can't lie, I'm disappointed, but I will support Noda no matter what. i want to support and create a new form of politics."
+He was appointed as a permanent advisor to the party on 1 October.